 - DO NOT borrow money to invest either.

-- DO be prepared to lose your money
+- DO be prepared to lose your money as with any investment

 There’s no transparent trading, demo trading or access to their investment account through established trading platforms such as MetaTrader 4.

 Progression in the system to earn bigger trading profits, commissions and bonuses, requires you to reinvest funds to move up to the next level.

 That means that a lot of capital is actually tied up in the investments which could be used to payout earnings.